 Lisa McFerrin, PhD

 Dr. McFerrin specializes in the development of software and methods that bridge genomic and clinical data to advance the understanding of cancer biology and improve patient care.
-In her role as bioinformatics project manager within STTR, she designs tools that facilitate collaborative and reproducible research in order to lower the barriers in communication, analysis, and sharing of data, knowledge and methods.
+While she was a bioinformatics project manager with STTR, she designed tools that facilitate collaborative and reproducible research in order to lower the barriers in communication, analysis, and sharing of data, knowledge and methods.
 As an expert in bioinformatics, Dr. McFerrin applies mathematical and computational principles to understand large-scale biological data.
 Her background in such disciplines as computer science, mathematics, statistics and biology enables her to analyze data from genome sequences and clinical records to uncover novel, meaningful insights from datasets otherwise too complex to examine manually.
-Dr. McFerrin plays a key role in the development of Oncoscape, open-source software that helps scientists integrate information from molecular research in the laboratory with patient records and clinical studies.
-Her research includes the study of proteins that are involved in normal cell growth and metabolism but can also play a significant role in the development of cancer.
+Dr. McFerrin played a key role in the development of Oncoscape, an open-source software that helps scientists integrate information from molecular research in the laboratory with patient records and clinical studies.
+Her past research includes the study of proteins that are involved in normal cell growth and metabolism but can also play a significant role in the development of cancer.

 Mr. Zager has been crafting digital strategies and executions for the past 15 years.
 He has served in leadership roles at several notable experiential and digital agencies and partnered with bio-tech, start-up and Fortune 500 companies such as Proctor & Gamble, Toyota and Coca-Cola.
 Prior to joining the Fred Hutch, Michael was responsible for evolving and supporting all digital marketing platforms in T-Mobile’s retail stores.
-Michael’s passionate for transforming people’s lives with cutting edge technology lead him to the Fred Hutchinson.
-Today, he contributes enterprise architecture, software development best practices and big data expertise to Oncoscape.
+Michael’s passion for transforming people’s lives with cutting edge technology led him to Fred Hutch.
+While a part of STTR, he contributed enterprise architecture, software development best practices and big data expertise to Oncoscape.